OfficialMarvin/OfficialMarvin/README.md

 - 💬 ask me about my on-chain collection

-- 📫 how to reach me: marv416@gmail.com
+- 📫 how to reach me: marv416@gmail.com or quami.eth

 <!--
 **OfficialMarvin/OfficialMarvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.